NupurPatwal/namaste-react/Ep-01-Inception/theory/ep01-Theory.md

    > react element is nothing but a javascript object. here we have heading as a react element.
 3. What are props?
    > Props are children + attributes that we passed.
+4. What is cross origin?
+5. What are react elements?

 ## Points to remember: